leealex88/sei-project-4/readme.md

 # Software Engineneering Immersive: Project 4

 This is my second project during the General Assembly Software Engineering Immersive course (Week 11).
-The final project was an opportunity to showcase everything we have learned so far.
-With the opportunity to work alone and to identify areas for self development.

 # QuietPlace

 I decided to create a website for people who need to find a “quiet place” to focus on their work or studies, write an essay or simply have a cup of coffee and read a book.
 I pseudocode the components  I created - drew the content and made notes of any ideas I came up with during the work.
-I've decided to challenge myself and focus on Python during this project as I haven't had the opportunity to do so before.
-I really enjoyed working across back-end and front-end to create full-stack application.

 Other technologies used in this project were React, React-Scrollable-Anchor, CSS and Bootstrap.
 I used Flask to provide the API framework and I tested the endpoints using Insomnia.
 To make the project more visual, I used Mapbox API to mark each of the place on the map.